-9.1.1 Fault Information Window
+9.1.1 Fault Information

 Use the InPower Device Explorer to view Faults for a connected device.
-Fault information for a device is only available when you are connected to the device.
+Current fault information for a device is only available when you are connected to the device.

 To access the Fault Information Window, start InPower and connect to a port, then connect to a device.
-Click on the Faults directory, listed under the device, to display fault information in the right pane of Device Explorer.
+To view the fault categories, select the device name and either expand the device directory or else click on the View Faults shortcut button (Figure 83).